aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

             serviceName: apple-service
             servicePort: 5678
 ```
-- Next, create the deployment and service:
+- Then, create the deployment and service:
 ```console
 $ kubectl create -f apple-banana-echo.yaml
 $ kubectl create -f expose-apple-banana-app.yaml
 $ kubectl create -f external-dns.yaml
 ```
-- Depending where you run your service it can take a little while for your cloud provider to create an external IP for the service.
+- Depending on where you run your service from, it can take a few minutes for your cloud provider to create an external IP for the service.
-- Please verify on the [UltraDNS UI](https://portal.ultradns.neustar), that the records are created under the zone "example.com".
+- Please verify on the [UltraDNS UI](https://portal.ultradns.neustar) that the records have been created under the zone "example.com".
-- Finally, cleanup the deployment and service, verify on the UI that those records got deleted from the zone "example.com":
+- Finally, you will need to clean up the deployment and service.
+Please verify on the UI afterwards that the records have been deleted from the zone ‘example.com’:
 ```console
 $ kubectl delete -f apple-banana-echo.yaml
 $ kubectl delete -f expose-apple-banana-app.yaml
 $ kubectl delete -f external-dns.yaml
 ```
 ## Creating CNAME Record
-- Note: Before Deploying external-dns service make sure to add option `--txt-prefix=txt-` in external-dns.yaml, if not provided the records won't get created
+- Please note, that prior to deploying the external-dns service, you will need to add the option –txt-prefix=txt- into external-dns.yaml.
+If this not provided, your records will not be created.
--  First of all create service file called 'apple-banana-echo.yaml'
+-  First, create a service file called 'apple-banana-echo.yaml'
-    - Config file (kubernetes cluster is on-premise not on cloud)
+    - _Config File Example – kubernetes cluster is on-premise not on cloud_
     ```yaml
     ---
     kind: Pod